MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-groups.md

 ## Create and manage warehouse groups

-To create and manage your warehouse groups, follow these steps:
+To create and manage your warehouse groups, follow these steps.

 1. Go to **Warehouse management \> Setup \> Warehouse groups**.
-1. Do one of the following steps:
+1. Follow one of these steps:

     - To create a new group, select **New** on the Action Pane.
-    - To edit an existing group, select it in the list pane and then select **Edit** on the Action Pane.
+    - To edit an existing group, select it in the list pane, and then select **Edit** on the Action Pane.
-    - To delete an existing group, select it in the list pane and then select **Delete** on the Action Pane.
+    - To delete an existing group, select it in the list pane, and then select **Delete** on the Action Pane.

-1. Make the following settings in the header of your new or selected group:
+1. If you're creating or editing a warehouse group, set the following fields on the header of the new or selected group:

     - **Warehouse group** – Enter a unique name for the group.
     - **Name** – Enter a short description of the group.

-1. On the **Warehouses** FastTab, establish the list of warehouses that should be members of the current group.
+1. On the **Warehouses** FastTab, define the list of warehouses that should be members of the current group.

-    - To add a warehouse to the group, select **Add** from the FastTab toolbar to add a new row to the grid.
-Then select a warehouse in the **Warehouse** column for the new row (only WMS-enabled warehouses are listed).
-The other column values will update automatically based on the warehouse you choose.
+    - To add a warehouse to the group, select **Add** on the FastTab toolbar to add a new row to the grid.
+Then, in the **Warehouse** column for the new row, select a warehouse.
+(Only WMS-enabled warehouses are available for selection.)
+The other column values will be updated automatically, based on the warehouse that you selected.
-    - To remove a warehouse, select it in the grid, and then select **Remove** from the FastTab toolbar.
+    - To remove a warehouse from the group, select it in the grid, and then select **Remove** on the FastTab toolbar.
-    - To replace a warehouse, find the warehouse you want to remove in the grid, and then edit the value in the **Warehouse** column to replace it with the warehouse you want to add instead.
+    - To replace one warehouse in the group with another warehouse, find the warehouse that you want to replace in the grid.
+Then, in the **Warehouse** column, select the warehouse that you want to use instead.

 ## Use warehouse groups

-When you're setting up some types of warehousing features (such as [location directives](create-location-directive.md), [wave templates](wave-templates.md), or [container packing policies](packing-containers.md)), you'll be able to choose whether to apply the feature to a single warehouse, a group of warehouses, or all warehouses.
-Usually you'll see two fields, one where you choose the warehouse scope (*Warehouse*, *Group*, or *All*), and another where you specify a selection based on that scope (a single warehouse ID, a warehouse group ID, or all warehouses).
+When you're setting up some types of warehousing features (such as [location directives](create-location-directive.md), [wave templates](wave-templates.md), or [container packing policies](packing-containers.md)), you can specify whether the feature applies to a single warehouse, a group of warehouses, or all warehouses.
+Usually, you'll see two fields: one where you select the warehouse scope (*Warehouse*, *Group*, or *All*) and one where you make a selection, based on that scope (a single warehouse ID, a warehouse group ID, or all warehouses).